 "What's so special about her?"
 Tom asked.

-A song I vaguely recognized started, and when she moved, she robbed not only me of breath, but, I think, every male present.
-Her performance lacked the sexual overtones I'd come to expect.
-Instead, her dance was a combination of classical movements, which only a professional dancer could have executed with such ease and grace.
+"I think she could be special," Joseph said.
+I vividly recall first seeing her on that darkened stage.
+Her ivory skin glowed in the single light focused solely on her.
+Her dark hair cascaded down her back, nearly to her waist, and her body, slim but shapely, and oh so sinuously graceful.
+A song I vaguely recognized started, and when she moved, she robbed not only me of breath but, I think, every male present.
+Her performance lacked the expected sexual overtness.
+Instead, her dance was a mix of classical movements that only a professional dancer could have executed with such ease and grace.
 Her routine felt contemporary, reminiscent of yet different from ballet, which gave it a tasteful eroticism.

-"You want her," he said matter-of-factly.
+"You want her," Joseph stated matter-of-factly.

 "Given our friendship, I'm prepared to make her available only to you," he offered.